Jump to main content

 Relaxing Room for the university community

-A comfortable Relaxing Room is available for members of the university community, especially for students with special needs.
-This space is suitable for short breaks, caring for young children, and the discreet and hygienic intake of medication.
+A quiet room is available for members of the university community, especially for students with special needs.
+It can be used for short breaks, caring for young children, and taking medication in a private and hygienic way.

 📍 Location: Building E, 2nd floor, Room 240.1